-- Ask questions to ensure that students understand the meaning of the words. - This one prayer is the prayer the students should know by heart and with good understanding before they advance to the next grade level.
-Therefore it should be prayed at every opportunity.
+- Ask questions to ensure that children understand the meaning of the words and how to pronounce the words. - This one prayer is the prayer the young people should know by heart and with good understanding before they advance to the next grade level.
+Therefore, it should be prayed at every opportunity.
 Please continue to teach the other prayers as listed in the Diocesan Religion Curriculum for Fifth Grade that are to be introduced at this age level.
-See website / Catechesis.
+See website: www.diolc.org/prayer/.